-This course expands upon prior knowledge, nursing principles and health concepts to provide culturally sensitive patientcentered care for adults with multiple acute biopsychosocial needs.
+This course expands upon prior knowledge, nursing principles, and health concepts to provide culturally sensitive patient-centered care for adults with multiple acute biopsychosocial needs.
+Students will learn human responses to emergencies, crisis, and life changing events.
 Clinical experiences increase in the level of complexity and acuity from previous nursing courses.
-Students explore human responses to emergencies, crisis, and life changing events.
-Clinical decision making and the nursing process are implemented to manage and modify care for high-acuity patients and their families.
 Learning opportunities for this course include classroom and supervised clinical experiences.
+Upon successful course completion, students will be able to implement clinical decision making and the nursing process to manage and modify care for high-acuity patients and their families